Massachusetts — Congressional Term Limits (1994–1995)

 https://law.justia.com/cases/massachusetts/supreme-court/1997/425-mass-424-2.html

-The Massachusetts Supreme Judicial Court addressed state constitutional defects in the initiated statute as a whole, which also included term-limit provisions for state offices.
-The decision did not constitute an independent adjudication of a live congressional term-limits regime, which had already been rendered unenforceable by Thornton.
+The Massachusetts Supreme Judicial Court addressed state constitutional defects in the initiative as a whole, including provisions relating to state offices.
+The decision did not constitute an independent adjudication of a live congressional term-limit regime.

 Structural Significance